umarhassan-mitodl/14.452-spring-2007/content/pages/readings.md

 MW, chapters 4-1 and 4-2, and "A Neo-Wicksellian Framework for the Analysis of Monetary Policy."

-Gali, J. "[New Perspectives on Monetary Policy, Inflation, and the Business Cycle](http://www.nber.org/papers/w8767)."
+Gali, J. "{{% resource_link "3b56ba26-f3e3-4ea6-877b-7966ae85dd8f" "New Perspectives on Monetary Policy, Inflation, and the Business Cycle" %}}."
 National Bureau of Economic Research Working Paper No. 8767, February 2002: 1-52.

 King, M. "What has Inflation Targeting Achieved?"
 In *The Inflation-Targeting Debate*.
 Edited by B. Bernanke and M. Woodford.
 Chicago, IL: University of Chicago Press, 2005.
 ISBN: 9780226044712.

 Bernanke, B., V. Reinhart, and B. Sack.
 "Monetary Policy Alternatives at the Zero Bound.
 An empirical assessment." *Finance and Economics Discussion Series 2004-48*.
-Washington, DC: Divisions of Research and Statistics and Monetary Affairs, Federal Reserve Board, 2004. ([PDF](http://www.federalreserve.gov/pubs/feds/2004/200448/200448pap.pdf))
+Washington, DC: Divisions of Research and Statistics and Monetary Affairs, Federal Reserve Board, 2004. ({{% resource_link "6097cb65-9a7f-492e-9aba-a4129dd249d2" "PDF" %}})

-Svensson, L. "[Escaping from a Liquidity Trap and Deflation: The Foolproof Way and Others](http://www.nber.org/papers/w10195)."
+Svensson, L. "{{% resource_link "c339a2d4-c8a8-43fa-861b-782e737aab4a" "Escaping from a Liquidity Trap and Deflation: The Foolproof Way and Others" %}}."
 National Bureau of Economic Research Working Paper No. 10195 (December 2003): 1-24.

 {{< tdclose >}}{{< trclose >}}{{< tropen >}}{{< tdopen >}}
 10